omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 - "Is exactly": Visitors enter a value that is an exact match to the full property value.
 - "Is not exactly": Visitors enter an exact value to be excluded from the the property values.
 - "Contains": Visitors enter a value that matches any part of the property value.
-For example, they can search within item descriptions for a family name or a place.
+For example, they can search within item descriptions for a family name or a place, or text-search across all available metadata fields.
 - "Does not contain": Visitors enter a value to be excluded from any part of the property value.
 For example, they can exclude all items that mention a specific first name or place.

 You cannot leave the query blank.
 You may wish to provide multiple types of Select queries for the same field, in order to offer more granularity to site visitors.

-For the Single (list) and Multiple (list) Select types, Page creators can choose to truncate the values available on this list that is visible to the site visitor by setting a number in the "Truncate values" option.
+For the Single (list) and Multiple (list) Select types, page creators can choose to **truncate the values available** on the list visible to the site visitor by setting a number in the "Truncate values" option.
 Leaving the input blank will display all values.
 Entering in a number will display only that number of facets, in order, with a "See more (X)" link displaying the number of further facets.

 Next, enter the values that will make up the facets.
 Each value should be on a separate line.